Chika Okeke-Agulu: Curator

 Curated Uche Okeke 60th Birthday Anniversary Retrospective at the Goethe-Institut, Lagos.
-In 1995, he organized the Nigerian section of the First Johannesburg Biennale and co-organized Seven Stories about Modern Art in Africa at the Whitechapel Art Gallery, London, and Malmö Konsthall, Malmö, Sweden.
-In 2001, he co-curated The Short Century: Independence and Liberation Movements in Africa, 1945–1994, at the Museum Villa Stuck, Munich, Haus der Kulturen der Welt/Martin Gropiusbau, Berlin, Museum of Contemporary Art, Chicago, and PS1/MOMA, New York.
+In 1995, he organized the Nigerian section of the First Johannesburg Biennale and co-organized Seven Stories about Modern Art in Africa at the Whitechapel Gallery, London, and Malmö Konsthall, Malmö, Sweden.
+In 2001, he co-curated The Short Century: Independence and Liberation Movements in Africa, 1945–1994, at the Museum Villa Stuck, Munich, Haus der Kulturen der Welt/Martin-Gropius-Bau, Berlin, Museum of Contemporary Art, Chicago, and PS1/MOMA, New York.

 He claims to have served as an Academic Consultant and Coordinator of Platform 4, for Documenta11, Kassel in 2002.
-In 2004 he co-organized the 5th Gwangju Biennial and Strange Planet at the Georgia State University Art Gallery.
-He co-organized Life Objects: Rites of Passage in African Art for the Princeton University Art Museum in 2009, and (with Udo Kittelmann and Britta Schmitz), Who Knows Tomorrow, at the Nationalgalerie, Berlin, (June-Sept., 2010).
-In 2019, he co-organized (with Okwui Enwezor), El Anatsui: Triumphant Scale at Haus der Kunst, Munich, MATHAF: Arab Museum of Modern Art, and Kunstmuseum, Bern.
+In 2004 he co-organized the 5th Gwangju Biennale and Strange Planet at the Georgia State University Art Gallery.
+He co-organized Life Objects: Rites of Passage in African Art for the Princeton University Art Museum in 2009, and (with Udo Kittelmann and Britta Schmitz), Who Knows Tomorrow, at the Nationalgalerie, Berlin, (2010).
+In 2019, he co-organized (with Okwui Enwezor), El Anatsui: Triumphant Scale at Haus der Kunst, Munich, MATHAF: Arab Museum of Modern Art, and Kunstmuseum Bern.